The Committee consisted of the following Members:

 This amendment is in many respects wider than amendment 71, which we have already discussed, so I shall not go through a lot of the same arguments.
 The amendment looks at an issue that we feel strongly about in the Opposition: the regulatory framework, and how and why people will be paid for what they do.
 It involves the health and welfare of people and animals, wildlife, and how we look after the land—soil health, and air and water quality.

 From the point of view both of proper management of public money and of ensuring the environmental benefits, it is important for us to establish what we mean by bad baseline practice.
-In our own minds, we might know that it is when we go to farms or others who look after the land and see things that we would not want to see, but we need to say something about it in this legislation.
+In our own minds, we might know that it is when we go to farms or to visit others who look after the land and see things that we would not want to see, but we need to say something about it in this legislation.

 On Tuesday, the Minister talked about some of the things that will inevitably follow, such as how we move from existing cross-compliance in the common agricultural policy into environmental land management contracts, but we were a little surprised by how open-ended those were.
 More particularly, we are not sure who these countless individuals going out to advise are, or where they will come from.
 Furthermore, if farmers or—dare I say it—people in general are left to their own devices and self-regulate, who checks the self-regulation?
 We want to tease out some of those big issues.